bebatut-slides/2021/10_21_bim/slides.md

 Note:
 - Test different workflow managers
+    - Ask if they know any WF manager
     - None filling good criteria (no snakemake, nextflow back then)
 - Tried to implement something based on makefile and Docker
     - Homemade approach: